-AA037013 3 Credits STATISTICAL METHODS FOR QUALITY MANAGEMENT Learning Outcomes At the end of this course, students are able to: (1) Explain the role of statistical methodology, tools and techniques for quality management in the field of social science.
-(2) Apply the appropriate statistical tools, techniques and software applications in describing quality characteristics.
-(3) Analyse statistical results in solving quality related problems.
-(4) Construct various forms of results to effectively communicate on findings about quality Synopsis of Course Contents This course exposes students to basic concepts of quality and the roles of statistical methods in understanding and managing quality of processes and products.
+AA037013 3 Credits

+STATISTICAL METHODS FOR QUALITY MANAGEMENT

+At the end of this course, students are able to:

+- (1) Explain the role of statistical methodology, tools and techniques for quality management in the field of social science. - (2) Apply the appropriate statistical tools, techniques and software applications in describing quality characteristics. - (3) Analyse statistical results in solving quality related problems. - (4) Construct various forms of results to effectively communicate on findings about quality

+This course exposes students to basic concepts of quality and the roles of statistical methods in understanding and managing quality of processes and products.
 Statistical software is utilized in understanding the process and product quality characteristics.
 The topics covered include Statistical Thinking in Quality Improvement, Statistical Process Control, Variable and Attribute Control Chart, Hotelling's T2 Control Chart, Multivariate Methods for Quality Improvement, Acceptance sampling.

-Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English
+Continuous Assessment: 60% Final Examination: 40%